dyao13/conways_game_of_life/README.md

 # Conway's Game of Life

-Creates a GUi application for Conway's Game of Life.
+Creates a GUI application for Conway's Game of Life.
 Functionality includes:

 1. Import RLE.
 Type *.rle file name into Input File Name and press Import RLE.
 Then press Load Matrix.
 2. Generate Random soup.
 Press Generate Random and then press Load Matrix.